Philadelphia Flyers: Jerseys

 The Flyers, along with the rest of the NHL, unveiled new Rbk Edge jerseys prior to the 2007–08 season.
 The black jersey featured white shoulders with orange and black sections at the elbow and black cuffs.
 The white road jersey featured orange shoulders with black and white sections at the elbow, and black cuffs.
 The Flyers unveiled a new orange third jersey based on their 1973–74 jerseys during the 2008–09 season, featuring white player nameplates with black letters which were used occasionally during that season.
 This uniform replaced the black jerseys as the primary home jersey during the 2009 Stanley Cup playoffs and the subsequent 2009–10 season.
-The team wore the 1973–74 white jersey – reverse of their current home uniform but with a black nameplate with white lettering – at the 2010 NHL Winter Classic versus the Boston Bruins at Fenway Park.
+The team wore the 1973–74 white jersey – reverse of their current home uniform but with a black nameplate with white lettering – at the 2010 Winter Classic versus the Boston Bruins at Fenway Park.
 For the 2010–11 season, the Winter Classic jersey was adopted as the team's primary road jersey and the team's alternate black jersey was retired.

 In January 2012, for their second Winter Classic appearance – this time against their arch-rivals the New York Rangers at Citizens Bank Park – the Flyers wore a traditional sweater design in orange with cream and black trim, featuring a cream nameplate with black lettering, as well as black numbers.
 It also contained a neck tie string which no other Flyers jersey has had before it.
 This design was later adopted as a third jersey for the 2014–15 season.

 For the 2016–17 season, the Flyers retired their Winter Classic third jerseys in favor of a commemorative 50th-anniversary jersey.
 The uniform is white with orange and black striping, along with gold numbers, black nameplate with white lettering bordered in gold, and the classic Flyers logo with gold borders.
 The franchise's founding season is inscribed on the neckline.

-The Flyers wore a black uniform for the 2017 NHL Stadium Series, featuring enlarged black numbers with white trim, orange striping on the sleeves and tail, and orange nameplate with black lettering.
+The Flyers wore a black uniform for the 2017 Stadium Series, featuring enlarged black numbers with white trim, orange striping on the sleeves and tail, and orange nameplate with black lettering.
 The said uniform will become the team's third uniform option starting in the 2018–19 season.

-During the 2019 NHL Stadium Series, the Flyers wore orange and black uniforms minus the white elements.
+During the 2019 Stadium Series, the Flyers wore orange and black uniforms minus the white elements.
 The black helmets also featured an enlarged Flyers logo on both sides.

 For the 2020–21 season, the Flyers released a special "Reverse Retro" alternate uniform.
 The design was a callback to the darker burnt orange jersey they wore from 1982 to 2001; however, the white and black colors on the sleeves and numbers were reversed.
 In the 2022–23 season, the Flyers' "Reverse Retro" uniform was based on their early 1980s uniforms, but with black and orange relegated to the logo and lower sleeves.